Environmental, Social & Governance

-- Securities Compliance Committee: Manages Exelixis employee activity related to Company stock for the purpose of complying with U.S. Securities and Exchange Commission regulations.
-The Securities Compliance Committee administers the Company’s Insider Trading Policy and determines appropriate trading practices for the Company’s employees (including the establishment of trading windows and blackout periods for executive management and certain other employees).
+- Securities Compliance Committee: Manages the activity of persons and entities associated with Exelixis related to the Company’s stock in light of U.S. Securities and Exchange Commission regulations.
+The Securities Compliance Committee administers the Company’s Insider Trading Policy and determines appropriate trading practices for the Company, including the establishment of trading windows and blackout periods for executive management and certain other employees.

 Commitment to high standards and ethics

 We are proud of our comprehensive compliance program, which reflects commitments to high standards of corporate conduct and integrity, as outlined in Exelixis’ Corporate Code of Conduct and reflected by our internal policies (including our Policy for Recoupment of Variable Compensation, or Clawback Policy).
 We are dedicated to maintaining a culture that encourages responsible corporate action at every level in our organization.
 To accomplish this goal, we require that all of our employees are trained on, and we expect them to understand and abide by, our Corporate Code of Conduct and the additional policies and practices that are essential to their daily work activities and our business.
 All new and current employees are required to review and acknowledge these policies as part of their initial orientation to the Company, and then review and acknowledge them again on a routine basis.